chutsu/ditto/docs/why_use_ditto.md

-And to conclude this is the reason why I've created `mdoc`, I think markdown files are the easiest way to have both the source and documentation side by side, so that programmers can either focus on code or generate documentation without being slowed down.
+And to conclude this is the reason why I've created `ditto`, I think markdown files are the easiest way to have both the source and documentation side by side, so that programmers can either focus on code or generate documentation without being slowed down.